chee/helm-frame/README.md

   - width and height
 * move somewhere warm
 * make some friends in the movie biz
-* have ryan gosling to breath on my skin
+* pay ryan gosling to breath on my skin